 The submission is consistent with, and will give effect to, the outcomes sought by this Policy.

-infrastructure and urban form to lift the benchmark in the development of new urban areas in the Christchurch region.
+7. Creativity and innovation - supporting opportunities for exemplar approaches to infrastructure and urban form to lift the benchmark in the development of new urban areas in the Christchurch region.

 6.3.3 Development in accordance with Outline Development Plans